 Additionally, the Bank has issued Class D Common Stock through patronage distributions in connection with participations purchased by the Bank from another System institution selling loans to the Bank in accordance with the provisions of the Bank's capitalization plan.
 Class D Common Stock issued in connection with participations has no voting rights except to the extent that voting rights are granted to the Class D Common Stock pursuant to the Act, the FCA Regulations.
-Class D Common Stock issued in connection with participations has no voting rights except to the extent that voting rights are granted to the Class D Common Stock pursuant to the Act, the FCA Regulations.
-Class D Common Stock pursuant to the Act, the FCA Regulations, or when bylaws amendments modify voting rights or the Capitalization plan and would materially adversely affect the outstanding shares or units of such class of stock.
+Class D Common Stock issued in connection with participations has no voting rights except to the extent that voting rights are granted to the Class D Common Stock pursuant to the Act, the FCA Regulations, or when bylaws amendments modify voting rights or the Capitalization plan and would materially adversely affect the outstanding shares or units of such class of stock.
 Such stock may be retired at the discretion of the Board, and if retired, shall be retired at book value not to exceed its par value.